 My solo flight packing list

-If you’re unsure where to start when it comes to packing, I’ve added in a generic packing list below – it’s more aimed towards summer/warmer months, but you can always tweak it to fit your needs!
+If you’re unsure where to start when it comes to packing, I’ve added in a generic packing list below – it’s more aimed towards summer/warmer months and should work best for 1-2 weeks, but you can always tweak it to fit your needs!